-Short-term (1 to 2 years) Temporary traffic calming measures, signage, pavement markings, enforcement, speed display boards Medium-term (3 to 5 years) Permanent traffic calming devices Long-term (more than 5 years) Accessibility ramps
+Short-term (1 to 2 years) Temporary traffic calming measures, signage, pavement markings, speed display boards, enforcement Medium-term (3 to 5 years) Permanent traffic calming devices, pedestrian safety devices Long-term (more than 5 years) Sidewalks and pedestrian accessibility ramps

-The Dundonald Neighbourhood Traffic Review is included as Attachment 1.
+The Riversdale Neighbourhood Traffic Review is provided as Attachment 1.

-The temporary traffic calming installations will begin as early as spring 2018.
-The annual report on the NTRs will provide an update on the status of converting the temporary measures to a permanent condition.
+The temporary traffic calming installations will begin as early as spring 2019, with the exception of the minor realignment of the intersection of Spadina Crescent and 17th Street which may be installed in spring 2020.
+The annual report on the NTRs will provide an update on the status of converting the temporary measures to a permanent condition where deemed effective.